cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings-v2.md

 ### Session 15: Film: The Day After Trinity

-- *Note*: In lieu of the class session, please watch the documentary film, [The Day After Trinity (1981)](https://youtu.be/Vm5fCxXnK7Y), available on YouTube.
+- *Note*: In lieu of the class session, please watch the documentary film, *The Day after Trinity* (1981).
 - Robert Serber with Robert Crease, *Peace & War: Reminiscences of a Life on the Frontiers of Science* (New York: Columbia University Press, 1998), 121–44.
 ISBN: 9780231105460.

 ### Session 16: Secrecy and Security in the Nuclear Age